Thesis and dissertation proofreading

 8. Clarify roles if you have multiple supervisors

-Avoid mixed messages, and ask them to clarify:
+Try to avoid mixed messages, and ask them to clarify:

 • Who reads what?